snyk/policy/README.md

 Returns an `object` in the same structure as `vulns`.

+### .stripstripFiltered(vulns)

+Reads the vulnerabilities and looks for the `filtered` property removing each so that you're left with only the vulnerabilities that affect the package.

+Note that the `vulns` object is expects to be the result of the `policy.filter` method.

 ### policy.getByVuln(config, vuln)

 Returns any matching rule given a specific vulnerability object.
 The `vuln` object must contain `id` and `from` to match correctly.